 I have gone through this thread carefully.

-"So, i want to know that what all initiative can be taken and in what way i can prove myself, that there are so many things in HR, that can be done.
+"So, I want to know what initiatives can be taken and how I can prove myself.
+There are many things in HR that can be done.
+I'm very confused, what to do?"

-I totally agree with the views of your MD (recruitment is just the 20% of HR profile.) on the content part; but differ on the "extent".
-In my opinion if its a running concern then Recruitment is just 5-10% of HR profile; may be even less !!
+I totally agree with the views of your MD (recruitment is just 20% of HR profile) on the content part but differ on the "extent."
+In my opinion, if it's a running concern, then recruitment is just 5-10% of HR profile, maybe even less.

-Recruitment has slowed down in the wake of the slow-down in economy.
-How many companies are recruiting ??
-And in what numbers ??
+Recruitment has slowed down in the wake of the slowdown in the economy.
+How many companies are recruiting?
+And in what numbers?

-The only situation where recruitment can be more than 20% is where a new plant or expansion of production capacity is taking place; a greenfield project is being executed; or a new business division/vertical/unit is being planned.
+The only situation where recruitment can be more than 20% is when a new plant or expansion of production capacity is taking place; a greenfield project is being executed, or a new business division/vertical/unit is being planned.

-You are from IT sector where attrition rate is high; and people constitute the asset/working capital/machinery of the company.
+You are from the IT sector where the attrition rate is high, and people constitute the assets/working capital/machinery of the company.

-Mr. Narayan Murthy had once famously said something like - our assets becomes nil after office hours - implying that employees are their assets and after the employees leave from office, there is almost nothing left.
+Mr. Narayan Murthy had once famously said something like - our assets become nil after office hours - implying that employees are their assets and after the employees leave from the office, there is almost nothing left.

-Moreover, IT being a high-tech field, the HR are not aware of the "manufacturing process".
+Moreover, IT being a high-tech field, the HR is not aware of the "manufacturing process."

-The seniors have given you very good inputs. whether you have benefited from it, by IMPLEMENTING any of their suggestions ??
+The seniors have given you very good inputs.
+Have you benefited from it by IMPLEMENTING any of their suggestions?

 However, an HR should be aware of the Manufacturing process.

-Have you interacted with managers, supervisors, technician and workers ??
+Have you interacted with managers, supervisors, technicians, and workers?

-I understand that its not very comfortable to be in the shopfloor; esp. the obnoxious smells that the leather and the chemicals, paints and adhesives give off.
+I understand that it's not very comfortable to be on the shop floor, especially the obnoxious smells that the leather and the chemicals, paints, and adhesives give off.

-I have never worked in leather manufacturing sector, but have visited the Bata factory, which is highly automated with an assembly-line system of production.
-The performance of individual worker is easy to monitor; as its based on work-flow and capacity of the installed equipments.
+I have never worked in the leather manufacturing sector but have visited the Bata factory, which is highly automated with an assembly-line system of production.
+The performance of individual workers is easy to monitor, as it's based on workflow and the capacity of the installed equipment.

-These are somewhat beyond the scope of a junior HR; and needs the involvement of the management.
-If the management is serious, they may hire an external consultant to initiate these; or have training programs for employees.
+These are somewhat beyond the scope of a junior HR and need the involvement of the management.
+If the management is serious, they may hire an external consultant to initiate these or have training programs for employees.

 To become a successful HR, one needs to engage and immerse oneself with the business process, rather than sit on a chair twiddling one's thumb and lamenting on the shortcomings of one's experience and the situation.